m-paternostro/lappdog/README.md

 ## Requirements

-The project is developed mostly on Macs, using both BigSur and Monterrey.
+The project is developed mostly on Macs, using both Big Sur and Monterey.
 Less often than desired, we also use machines running [Arch Linux](https://archlinux.org/).

 * [Docker](https://www.docker.com/) or [Podman](https://podman.io/).
 * [Docker Compose](https://docs.docker.com/compose/) or [Podman Compose](https://github.com/containers/podman-compose)